Liquor (Artisan Liquor) Amendment Bill 2020

 ▸34 members spoke34 support

-Announced LNP support for the bill while highlighting concerns about the slow pace of legislative change, lack of regulatory impact statement, and concerns raised by the Independent Brewers Association about restrictions on takeaways and promotional events.
+Announced LNP support for the bill while highlighting concerns about the slow pace of the legislation, the lack of a regulatory impact statement, and restrictions on takeaway sales and promotional events.

 “The LNP will be supporting the bill, but we will highlight some of our concerns and reflect on the process that has ever so slowly led to this legislation being put before the House today.”— 2021-03-09View Hansard

-Supported the bill as a committee member, emphasising it strikes the right balance between supporting industry growth and maintaining proper regulatory oversight and harm minimisation practices.
+Supported the bill as a committee member, emphasising the balance between supporting small business and maintaining harm minimisation measures.

-Made a brief contribution supporting the bill, declaring that her husband owns a small craft brewing business in Queensland and noting the proposed changes will be welcomed by the industry.
+Briefly supported the bill, declaring her husband owns a craft brewing business and welcoming the proposed changes.

 “The bill is generally very positive.
 As has been said by the shadow Attorney-General, the LNP will be supporting it.”— 2021-03-09View Hansard

-“I believe there is much that is positive in this bill even though, as we have alluded, there are still opportunities to improve the regulations around this industry so that we are able to better support our artisan liquor producers.”— 2021-03-09View Hansard
+“I believe there is much that is positive in this bill even though, as we have alluded, there are still opportunities to improve the regulations around this industry.”— 2021-03-09View Hansard

 “These amendments are geared towards support for small independent producers and guards against larger companies manipulating the system through ownership of multiple craft breweries.”— 2021-03-09View Hansard